-The pattern of monthly SST anomalies along the continental shelf from Chesapeake Bay to southern Labrador (Fig.4) for 1971-86 described by Drinkwater and Trites (1988) was examined for 1987 and compared to earlier years (Fig. 5).
+The pattern of monthly SST anomalies along the continental shelf from Chesapeake Bay to southern Labrador (Fig. 4) for 1971-86 described by Drinkwater and Trites (1988) was examined for 1987 and compared to earlier years (Fig. 5).
 During the year, temperatures from the Scotian Shelf northward (areas 9-19) were generally above normal while the southern regions (areas 1-8) were generally below normal.
-The below normal temperatures recorded throughout the entire continental shelf area during the autumn of 1986 continued into January, 1987, for the area north of St.John's, Newfoundland, and through to the spring in most areas south of Nova Scotia.
+The below normal temperatures recorded throughout the entire continental shelf area during the autumn of 1986 continued into January, 1987, for the area north of St. John's, Newfoundland, and through to the spring in most areas south of Nova Scotia.
 In the southern area, the below normal temperature pattern was interrupted for a period during summer when slight positive anomalies were evident.
-Between Halifax and St. John's above normal temperatures were generally reported throughout the year in contrast to the previous two years when below normal values were most prevalent.

-Sea-surface temperature anomalies for a large region of the Northwest Atlantic $(35^{\circ}-60^{\circ}N, 40^{\circ}-76^{\circ}W)$, which extends from the southern boundary of the NAFO area northward to southern Greenland (Fig. 6) and is divided into 24 smaller areas to coincide with major water masses (Labrador Current, Gulf Stream, etc.) were reported by Trites and Drinkwater (1985) for 1972 to 1983 (compared with the 1972-80 base period) and were extended by Drinkwater and Trites (1987, 1988) for 1984-1986.
+Between Halifax and St. John's above normal temperatures were generally reported throughout the year in contrast to the previous 2 years when below normal values were most prevalent.
+Sea-surface temperature anomalies for a large region of the Northwest Atlantic $(35^\circ-60^\circ N, 40^\circ-76^\circ W)$ , which extends from the southern boundary of the NAFO area northward to southern Greenland (Fig. 6) and is divided into 24 smaller areas to coincide with major water masses (Labrador Current, Gulf Stream, etc.) were reported by Trites and Drinkwater (1985) for 1972 to 1983 (compared with the 1972-80 base period) and were extended by Drinkwater and Trites (1987, 1988) for 1984-86.
 The monthly mean temperature for each of the 24 areas was computed for 1987.
-The annual anomalies for 1983 to 1987 relative to the 1972-80 base period and the mean annual temperature for the base period are shown in Table 1.
-A space-time plot of the annual anomalies for the 24 areas during the 1972-87 period is shown in Fig.7.
+The annual anomalies for 1983 to 1987 relative to the 1972-80 base period and the mean annual temperature.